Pinakee15/Learning-Web-Scraping/README.md

 # Web-Scraper
-Scrape from  monster.com  (A job search company) the company details, location .f
+Scrape from  monster.com  (A job search company) the company details, location salary